department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-selected-reserve.md

 ### Can I get education benefits under this program?
 You can get education benefits if:
 - You have a 6-year service obligation (you agreed to serve 6 years) in the Selected Reserve **or**
-- You're an officer in the Selected Reserve and you agreed to serve 6 years in addition to your initial service obligation
+- You’re an officer in the Selected Reserve and you agreed to serve 6 years in addition to your initial service obligation

 And you:
 - Finish your initial active duty for training (IADT), **and**